Program overview

 • Weld Inspector: Ensures that welding processes meet industry standards and specifications, conducting inspections and tests.

-• Manufacturing Automation Specialist: Focuses on improving manufacturing processes through automation technologies, enhancing efficiency and productivity.
+• Manufacturing Automation Specialist: Focuses on integrating automated systems into manufacturing processes to improve efficiency and productivity.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.